opiliones/Snail/README.md

   @ echo (%6.3f 3.14)
    3.140
   ```
-  "||" operator can use to specify default value.
+  "||" operator can be used to specify default value.
   ```
   @ echo $not_bind
   Getting an unbound variable: "not_bind"